Mechanical-Advantage/AdvantageScope/docs/OPEN-FILE.md

 ## Opening a Saved Log

-In the menu bar, click "File" > "Open..." or press **cmd/ctrl + O**, then choose the log file from your local disk.
+In the menu bar, click "File" > "Open..." or press **cmd/ctrl + O**, then choose a log file from the local disk.
 Both WPILOG and RLOG files are supported.

 ![Opening a saved log](/docs/img/open-file-1.gif)

 ## Downloading from a roboRIO

 Open the preferences window by pressing **cmd/ctrl + comma** or clicking "Help" > "Show Preferences..."
-(Windows/Linux) or "Advantage Scope" > "Preferences..." (macOS).
+(Windows/Linux) or "AdvantageScope" > "Preferences..." (macOS).
 Update the "roboRIO Address" and "roboRIO Log Folder".

 > Note: Click "File" > "Use USB roboRIO Address" to temporarily use the IP address "172.22.11.2" for all connections.